-Any witnesses to any accidents or incidents should complete the school accident form, recording any accidents and ensure this is sent to the Deputy Bursar, who will ensure the school nurse is receives a copy.
+Any witnesses to any accidents or incidents should complete the school accident form, recording any accidents and ensure this is submitted via the school Staff Intranet (see section 12).

 In the event that a First Aider does not consider that they can adequately deal with the presenting condition by the administration of First Aid, then they should arrange for the injured person to access appropriate medical treatment without delay.
 This may involve calling for the school nurse or for an ambulance or making arrangements to transport the injured person to an emergency department or access other appropriate medical services.